🚀

 Table of Contents

-Innovating and making better products is a complex process but you can set yourself up for success if you follow some simple steps.
+Making better products is a complex process but you can set yourself up for success if you follow some simple steps.

 Before jumping right into the engineering & validation loops, you must define your needs and objectives clearly so you can communicate efficiently with your partners.